jinsukmik/forkify/README.md

 # forkify
-THANK YOU Jonas Schmedtmann - I have learned a lot about state and ajax calls with promises!
+THANK YOU Jonas Schmedtmann of Udemy - I have learned a lot about state and ajax calls with promises!